rollup/plugins/packages/babel/README.md

 ### External dependencies

-Ideally, you should only be transforming your source code, rather than running all of your external dependencies through Babel – hence the `exclude: 'node_modules/**'` in the example above.
+Ideally, you should only be transforming your source code, rather than running all of your external dependencies through Babel (to ignore external dependencies from being handled by this plugin you might use `exclude: 'node_modules/**'` option).
 If you have a dependency that exposes untranspiled ES6 source code that doesn't run in your target environment, then you may need to break this rule, but it often causes problems with unusual `.babelrc` files or mismatched versions of Babel.

 We encourage library authors not to distribute code that uses untranspiled ES6 features (other than modules) for this reason.
 Consumers of your library should _not_ have to transpile your ES6 code, any more than they should have to transpile your CoffeeScript, ClojureScript or TypeScript.